frederic-perez/AmE-dictionary/data/dictionary.md

 __high-rise__ _n_ :two::hammer: _The building was a showy high-rise._
 __high-tail__ _v_
 __highballs__ _The passengers were sipping highballs at the bar._
+__highbrowed__ _idiom_ Of or pertaining to heightened intellectualism or superior learning or culture; especially erudite or sophisticated; appealing or suited to highbrows.
 __highfalutin__ _adj_
 __highlight__ _v_
 __highly__ _I highly recommend it._